Rules

 Matching lines done!
 [9 lines in 0s; 49.72K lines/s]

 By default, negative conditions cannot occur between the first and last positive condition.
-But this behavior can be modified with negate options.
+This behavior can be modified with negate options.

 One positive and one negative condition may be used in a set